chrisburnell/chrisburnell.com/_drafts/decade.md

 date: 2018-04-21 09:00:00

 title: A Decade in the Making
 lede: Today marks ten years that I’ve been making a mess on the web.
-While making a mess has always been the norm for me, documenting it <em>publicly</em>, <em>irreversibly</em>, <em>for eternity</em>, might seem a little out of character.
+While making a mess has always been the norm for me, documenting it publicly, irreversibly, for eternity, might seem a little out of character.
 A decade later, what’s changed?
 What have I learned?
 What will I be doing differently in another decade’s time?
 tags:
 - personal